 - would like to learn one particular kintsugi technique

 - would like to get advised on a particular kintsugi project

-Our 1-hour online kintsugi lesson looks like this:
+Our one-hour online kintsugi lesson looks like this:

 - 5 mins: Cleaning of the tools used

-Who is in charge of online kintsugi classes at Tsugu Tsugu ?
+Who Is in Charge of Online Kintsugi Lessons at Tsugu Tsugu ?

 Within the last 14 years, Yuki has moved 14 times.
 With time, Yuki has slowly come to embrace a minimalist lifestyle.
-Instead of owning a tremendous amount of cheap goods, Yuki now enjoys focussing on items that are trully meaningful for her.
+Instead of owning a tremendous amount of cheap goods, Yuki now enjoys focusing on items that are truly meaningful for her.
 However, she also soon realized how painful it could be to see objects you hold dear end up broken or damaged.
-When Yuki discovered kintsugi, it immediately resonnated with her.
-She decided to quit her job learn kintsugi under a kintsugi master named Shibata Sensei.
+When Yuki discovered kintsugi, it immediately resonated with her.
+She decided to quit her job and learn kintsugi.

 You can reach us at the following address: firstname.lastname@example.org